Rhydon1337/windows-kernel-dll-injector/README.md

 # windows-kernel-dll-injector
 ## TL;DR
-Windows kernel mode to user mode dll injection.
+Windows kernel mode to user mode dll injection

-Test on Windows x64 1909.
+Test on Windows x64 1909

-Inject a dll to target process from kernel driver.
+Inject a dll to target process from kernel driver

 ## How its works
 The injection process is divided into several stages: